Caring for you before, during, and after you sail

 Sailors will be required to take an antigen test before boarding, but we will follow the CDC guidelines at the time of the voyage — and we will continue to update this page when we know more from the CDC.
-The testing will occur at the terminal and will be provided free of charge by Virgin Voyages, and Sailors will need to arrive at your selected arrival slot for the test.
+The testing will occur at the terminal, so Sailors will need to arrive 1 hour prior to their scheduled embarkation time to ensure time for the test.
 Please note that arriving earlier than that will not result in being tested or boarded quicker.

 Our biggest priority is keeping our Crew and Sailors healthy, and we want you to feel confident when you set sail with us.
 In order to do so, here’s what we’re doing and what we’ll need from you: